Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Detailed Results

-In Tables \ref{tab:main_prob} and \ref{tab:main_entropy}, we report, for each model and language, (a) the next token probability assigned to the correct citation ID and and (b) the Shannon entropy of the next token distribution.
+While our main accuracy metric is an intuitive measure, more fine-grained probability changes might not be captured.
+Therefore, for each model and language, we report the next token probability assigned to the correct citation ID (\autoref{tab:main_prob}) and the Shannon entropy of the next token distribution (\autoref{tab:main_entropy}).
 Across all models, we observe consistently higher probabilities when the cited evidence document is in English, alongside lower entropy values.

+We further report the perplexity values in~\autoref{tab:main_perplexity}.
+We show that they are the lowest for English across all models except \textsc{Qwen-3} 8B, where Chinese is slightly lower, but the difference is not statistically significant.
 Together, this suggests that models are not only more accurate but also more confident when correctly citing English documents.